 - encourage learners to develop a positive attitude towards other people who hold religious beliefs different from their own.

-Through our weekly RE lessons our ultimate aim is to enable our pupils to be equipped to face the demands of the contemporary world.
+Through our weekly RE lessons our ultimate aim is to enable our pupils to be equipped to face the demands of the contemporary world and prepare pupils for life in modern Britain.
+The RE curriculum is presented to the children through reflective questions that encourage them to discover, explore and connect their ideas and those of others.
 It is also vital that religious education encourages pupils to develop positive attitudes to their learning and to the beliefs and values of others.
 The following four attitudes are essential and will be developed through our RE curriculum:

 - respect for all